n8willis/opentype-shaping-documents/opentype-shaping-indic-general.md

 Below-base consonant forms (the `blwf` feature) may be applied:

-  - Only to consonants after the base consonant.
+  - Only to consonants after the base consonant or syllable base.
 This is designated `BLWF_MODE_POST_ONLY`.

-  - To consonants occurring before or after the base consonant.
+  - To consonants occurring before or after the base consonant or syllable base.
 This is designated `BLWF_MODE_PRE_AND_POST`.